-In the classes I took to pass my Master Preserver Canning Certificate, we were reminded of these four products I have listed above that they are unsafe to can because we cannot get our pressure canner up to the temperature required to kill off the bacteria.
+In the classes I took to pass my Master Preserver Canning Certificate, we were reminded of these four products I have listed above.
+We were all instructed that they are unsafe to can because we can’t get our pressure canner up to the temperature required to kill off the bacteria.
 This is why I buy these products from commercial companies that have the necessary equipment to can them safely.

 I quote the USDA Guideline Canning Book:

 I’m looking at my USDA canning guide I received when I took classes for my Master Canner and Preserver.
 It states this: “CAUTION: Do not add noodles, or other pasta, rice, flour, cream, milk, or other thickening agents to home-canned soups.
 If DRIED BEANS, OR PEAS, are used, they must be fully hydrated first.”